On the existence of supporting broken book decompositions for contact forms in dimension 3: Applications

 \begin{thm} Let $R_\lambda$ be a strongly nondegenerate Reeb vector field for a contact form $\lambda$ carried by a broken book decomposition $(K,\F)$.
 Assume that $K$ contains at most one broken component.
 Then $R_\lambda$ has a Birkhoff section. \end{thm}

 \begin{proof} Denote by~$k_0$ the broken component in the binding~$K$ and assume first that it is a positive hyperbolic periodic orbit.
-Thanks to Lemma~\ref{lemma: cycle}, each of the two unstable manifolds of~$k_0$ intersect at least one stable manifold of~$k_0$, and each of the two stable manifolds intersect at least one unstable manifold.
-Therefore, up to a symmetry, there are two orbits $\gamma_{a}$ and $\gamma_{b}$ such that $\gamma_{a}$ belongs to both the east unstable manifold and the north stable manifold of~$k_0$, and $\gamma_{b}$ belongs to both the west unstable manifold and the south stable manifold of~$k_0$ (see Figure~\ref{figure: Fried}).
+By the proof of Lemma~\ref{lemma: cycle}, each of the two branches of the unstable manifold of~$k_0$ intersect at least one stable branch of~$k_0$, and each of the two stable branches intersect at least one unstable branch.
+Therefore, up to a symmetry, there are two orbits $\gamma_{a}$ and $\gamma_{b}$ such that $\gamma_{a}$ belongs to both the west unstable branch and the south stable branch of~$k_0$, and $\gamma_{b}$ belongs to both the east unstable manifold and the north stable manifold of~$k_0$ (see Figure~\ref{figure: Fried}).

-Consider a small local transverse section~$D$ to~$R_\lambda$ around~$k_0$ and the induced first-return map~$f$.
-By taking small transverse rectangles around~$k_0$ and considering their images by~$f$, one can find two periodic points~$p_a$ in the $N\!E$-quadrant and $p_{b}$ in the $SW$-quadrant.
-Denote by~$k_a, k_b$ the corresponding periodic orbits ot~$R_\lambda$.
-For every word~$w$ in the alphabet~$\{a, b\}$, one can find a periodic point~$p_w$ of~$f$ that follows $k_a$, and $k_b$ in the order given by~$w$.
-In particular one can consider the periodic orbit~$k_{ab}$ through $p_{ab}$ and $p_{ba}$.
+Consider a small local transverse section~$D$ to~$R_\lambda$ at a point of $k_0$ and the induced first-return map~$f$.

+By taking a small transverse rectangle $r_W$ intersecting~$\gamma_a$ and considering its images by~$f$, the standard horseshoe construction~\cite[Section 6.5]{KH} implies that there is an iterate~$f^{k_W}$ such that $r_W$ and $f^{k_W}(r_W)$ intersect and the intersection contains a fixed point of $f^{r_W}$ that we denote by~$p_a$ (the pentagon on Figure~\ref{figure: Fried}).
+Similarly there is a transverse rectangle $r_E$ intersecting~$\gamma_b$ and a suitable iterate~$f^{k_E}$ such that $f^{k_E}(r_E)$ intersects $r_E$ and the intersection contains a fixed point of $f^{k_E}$, denoted by~$p_b$.
+Denote by~$k_a$ and~$k_b$ the periodic orbits of~$R_\lambda$ corresponding to~$p_a$ and~$p_b$ respectively.
+More generally~\cite[Sections 1.9 and 6.5]{KH}, for every word~$w$ in the alphabet~$\{a, b\}$, one can find a periodic point~$p_w$ of~$f$ that follows $k_a$, and $k_b$ in the order given by~$w$.
+In particular there is periodic orbit~$k_{ab}$ that intersects~$D$ in two points~$p_{ab}$ and~$p_{ba}$ so that it remains close to~$\gamma_a$ for one period of~$k_a$ and close to~$\gamma_b$ for the next period of~$k_b$.